cakriwut/ado-mcp-server/docs/command-list.md

 }
 ```

+### Wiki Tools Authorization Issues

+The update_wiki_page and create_wiki_page tools are currently failing with "Unauthorized" errors.
+This is due to permission issues with the Personal Access Token (PAT).
+To resolve these issues:

+1. **Required PAT Permissions**:
+   - Ensure your PAT has the following permissions:
+     - **Wiki**: Read, Write
+     - **Project**: Read
+     - **Work Items**: Read, Write (if using work item related tools)

+2. **Troubleshooting Steps**:
+   - Verify your PAT is not expired (they typically expire after a set period)
+   - Check that the PAT is correctly set in your .env file
+   - Ensure the organization and project names are correct
+   - Try regenerating a new PAT with the required permissions

+3. **Error Handling Improvements**:
+   - We've added improved error handling to provide clearer messages about authorization issues
+   - The implementation now distinguishes between wiki not found errors and authorization errors
+   - Detailed logging has been added to help diagnose authentication problems

 ### Recommendations for Future Work

-1. **Authorization Issues**: The update_wiki_page and create_wiki_page tools are currently failing with "Unauthorized" errors.
-This suggests that there might be issues with the Personal Access Token (PAT) or permissions.
-Future work should focus on:
+1. **Authorization Issues**: While we've improved error handling for authorization issues, future work should focus on:
-   - Ensuring the PAT has the correct permissions for wiki operations
+   - Implementing a PAT validation tool to verify permissions before attempting operations
-   - Implementing better error handling for authorization issues
+   - Adding a retry mechanism with exponential backoff for transient authorization issues
-   - Adding detailed logging to help diagnose authentication problems
+   - Creating a comprehensive troubleshooting guide for common authorization problems

 2. **MCP Server Restart**: The create_wiki_page tool requires restarting the MCP server to register the new tool.
 Future work should consider:
    - Implementing dynamic tool registration that doesn't require server restart